The Summary page of a bundle displays the following panels:

 If the bundle includes any dependent bundles, you can also create and assign an add-on image for the dependent bundles.

-Clickto display the bundle activity indicator window during the distribution, installation, verification, and uninstallation of a bundle on the managed device.
+Clickto display the bundle activity indicator window during the distribution, installation, repair, and uninstallation of a bundle on the managed device.
+If set to , this window is also displayed for actions defined in the Launch Action set.
 The user on the managed device cannot close this bundle activity indicator window.

 On Windows 2000 devices, the control that indicates the progress of the bundle execution on the managed device is not displayed in the bundle activity indicator window.